MicrosoftDocs/customer-insights/ci-docs/engagement-insights/funnel-reports.md

 1. Select the step that you want to remove and select **Delete**.

-## Funnel Insights
+## Funnel insights

-Engagement insights now offers Funnel Insights for customers.
-Use Funnel Insights to gain deeper insight into customer behavior about the steps in your funnel report.
+Engagement insights now offers funnel insights for customers.
+Use funnel insights to gain deeper insight into customer behavior about the steps in your funnel report.
 When you create and save a new funnel report, funnel insights are automatically generated for your report.

 You can view funnel insights from the following categories, at both the main and step levels: